geudde/attic-chest/pages/13.reference/01.porden/docs.md

 combustion and to respiration, which appear to be of the same nature, car- bonic acid being the result of both.
-It was formerly believed that oxygen entered into combination with the blood during respiration, and that it was absorbed ; but experiment has proved this opinion to be incorrect, and that the whole of the oxygen, consumed in respiration, is employed in the forma- tion of the carbonic acid evolved.
+It was formerly believed that oxygen entered into combination with the blood during respiration, and that it was absorbed; but experiment has proved this opinion to be incorrect, and that the whole of the oxygen, consumed in respiration, is employed in the forma- tion of the carbonic acid evolved.
 It has been stated in a former note, that oxygen, on entering into combination with a body, destroys its conducting